 “But I can't take a deep breath while I'm speaking!”
 I hear you protest.
 “That will take way too long!
 No-one wants to sit there and watch me breathe.
 I'll lose my audience.”
 The truth is exactly the opposite.

 Firstly, the time it takes to take a top-up breath is almost exactly the same as the time it takes to breathe in fully.
-You don't need to suck it in slowly, just let the air fill your lungs.
+Providing you are breathing through your mouth.
+Never breath in through your nose on stage, it's time consuming and noisy.
+You don't need to suck it in slowly, just open your mouth and let the air fill your lungs.
 Remember that first lovely breath you started with?
 Yes, more of that.

 Secondly, the audience prefers it if you pause every now and again.
 Instead of choreographing in your pauses and having yet another thing you need to remember, why not just use the natural pause of your breath?
 The beauty of this is that you naturally want to breath at the end of a thought, which means it will always make grammatical sense.
 It also means that the pause will be perfectly positioned for the audience to absorb whatever nugget of information you have just imparted to them.
 You may know this information inside out, but your audience is hearing it for the first time.
 If you race through your presentation their ears will struggle to keep up and they will miss half of what you're saying.

 There is a big difference between a natural and unnatural pause.
 We fear the pause because we don't want to be standing up there doing nothing.
 We don't want to forget (or appear to have forgotten) what we are saying.
 We don't want to appear manipulative.
 We don't want to be boring.
 So don't manufacture your pauses, just allow them to happen.
 And stay present during a pause, don't abandon your connection with your audience just because you're not speaking.